Online Tutor For English

 Mary and Diane play tennis together.
-Diane is more experienced and a better player.
-Mary is a good runner, which can help her a lot.
-She wants to improve her techniques.
-Diane gives her a good tip on catching the ball.
+Diane is more experienced and knows how to use the tennis ball.
+Mary is a good runner, which helps her beat her opponents who are slow runners.
+She wants to improve her techniques when it comes to catching and throwing the ball.
+Diane gives her an advice on how to use the ball.

 Mary: I can ran fast.
 However, I still miss the ball quite often.